Integrating AFC Intelligence into AML Software: The Benefits and How Tookitaki Delivers

 “A single financial institution has only a partial view of transactions and sees one small piece of what is often a large, complex puzzle.
 Criminals exploit this information gap by using multiple financial institutions within or across jurisdictions to layer their illicit financial flows.
 As a result, it is increasingly difficult for individual financial institutions to detect these illicit activities,” says the FATF.

-Recently, there has been an increased emphasis on data and information sharing approaches among regulators and financial institutions in FATF member countries.
+Recently, there has been an increased emphasis on data and information-sharing approaches among regulators and financial institutions in FATF member countries.
 In this context, Tookitaki, a leading provider of AML compliance solutions, pioneered an approach of integrating Anti-Financial Crime (AFC) intelligence into AML software to enhance the detection and prevention of financial crimes.
-In this blog, we will discuss why integrating AFC intelligence into AML software is crucial and how Tookitaki delivers this technology to its clients.
+This blog will discuss why integrating AFC intelligence into AML software is crucial and how Tookitaki delivers this technology to its clients.

 Benefits of Integrating AFC Intelligence into AML Software